 Valentine’s History - The Origins of

 Historical plus related information.
-Similar information can also be found at The Celebration of Valentine’s Day.
+Similar information can also be found at Valentine’s Day.

 Valentine’s Day [Wikipedia]

 ‘Saint Valentine; Folk Traditions; Connections with romantic love; Celebration and status worldwide; Valentine’s Day in popular culture; Antivalentinism and banning of Valentine’s day in some countries; References; Other links’.

 International Days & Weeks [United Nations]

 ‘These are the international days and weeks currently observed by the United Nations.
 The United Nations designates specific days, weeks, years and decades as occasions to mark particular events or topics in order to promote, through awareness and action, the objectives of the Organisation’.
 Listed in calendar format by months of the year.
 Another page in a list format is found here and provides a List of International Days and Weeks listed in months.
-A similar, though briefer, page from UNESCO is found here.
+A similar, though briefer, page with UNESCO International Days is found here.